ovh/docs/pages/public_cloud/public_cloud_databases/databases_03_advanced_configuration/guide.en-gb.md

 ## Instructions

-> [!warning]
->
-> Please note that changes to the advanced settings apply at the cluster level and therefore to all the databases in the cluster.
+Please note that changes to the advanced settings apply at the cluster level and therefore to all the databases in the cluster.
->

-> [!primary]
->
-> Depending on the engine, some settings may already be defined.
+Depending on the engine, some settings may already be defined.
->

-> [!primary]
->
-> Once the advanced configuration has been submitted, it is not possible to reset it to initial values.
+Once the advanced configuration has been submitted, it is not possible to reset it to initial values.
 It is only possible to update the values, so we recommend that you take note of the initial values before changing them.

->
-> See the [Checking](#checking) section below
+See the [Checking](#checking) section below.
->

 ### Using the OVHcloud Control Panel

-To change the advanced configuration, you first need to log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and open your `Public Cloud`{.action} project.
-Click on `Databases`{.action} in the left-hand navigation bar, select your engine instance then the `Advanced configuration`{.action} tab.
+To change the advanced configuration, you first need to log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and open your `Public Cloud` project.
+Click on `Databases` in the left-hand navigation bar, select your engine instance then the `Advanced configuration` tab.

 Select the key of the advanced setting you want to define, then set its value.

-When ready, click on `Update advanced configuration`{.action}.
+When ready, click on `Update advanced configuration`.

-> [!primary]
->
 > On the top-right of the advanced configuration tab, you can see the settings which are already defined.
->

 ### Using API

-> [!primary]
->
-> If you are not familiar with using the OVHcloud API, please refer to our guide on [First Steps with the OVHcloud APIs](/pages/manage_and_operate/api/first-steps).
+If you are not familiar with using the OVHcloud API, please refer to our guide on [First Steps with the OVHcloud APIs](/pages/manage_and_operate/api/first-steps).
->

 #### Get your service and cluster IDs